bitsgalore/bitsgalore.github.io/_posts/2024/2024-12-13-pdf-quality-assessment-for-digitisation-batches-with-python-pymupdf-and-pillow.md

 - The [getImageDictProperties](https://github.com/KBNLresearch/pdfquad/blob/7f33e7820e61a07ffb1f5c2b6c3e6e9084a57c82/pdfquad/properties.py#L232) function extracts all characteristics at the image dictionary level.
 - The [getImageStreamProperties](https://github.com/KBNLresearch/pdfquad/blob/7f33e7820e61a07ffb1f5c2b6c3e6e9084a57c82/pdfquad/properties.py#L253) function extracts all characteristics at the image stream level, using Pillow.

+The feature extraction code also keeps track of any exceptions that may occur during parsing.
+These usually indicate a problem with the PDF, and the DBNL Schematron includes rules that verify their absence.

 ## Profiles and schemas

 Pdfquad needs to understand the structure of a digitisation batch, and how the PDFs inside it must be evaluated.
 As an example, let's assume we have the following batch structure: